What Is Ebstein Anomaly?

 Doctors don't know exactly why a baby's heart develops Ebstein anomaly during pregnancy.
 But it isn't caused by anything a mother does or doesn't do during her pregnancy.

-Most cases of Ebstein anomaly are an accidental error of growth during pregnancy.
+Most cases of Ebstein anomaly are due to an accidental error of growth during pregnancy.
 Some genetic links have been found, but most cases don't have a known genetic cause.

 How Is Ebstein Anomaly Diagnosed?